bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 The password will always be hidden.

 In this example the nginx service is being restarted.
 Interacting with a background service normally requires super user rights.

 [^1]:
-    After this lab we will use the **Z sh**ell (zsh) which is backwards compatible with bash with slightly more features.
+    After this lab we will use the **Z sh**ell (zsh), which is backwards compatible with bash with slightly more features.

-[^2]:
-    Not all commands have a logical naming structure.
+[^2]: Not all commands have a logical naming structure.
 [^internal_commands]:
     Some commands are bash commands which it interprets internally so do not have binaries.